Viveks-Practice/Talk/README.md

 ## Chatting

 The first page of the app is the default Neo AI chat window.
+Neo is a general purpose chat AI assistant.
+Ask it whatever you wish and have fun.
+It does not have any special persona associated with it.

 <p align="center">
 <img src="https://github.com/Viveks-Practice/Talk/blob/main/images/neo-1.jpeg" width="300" alt="Neo1" />